CTimeris/FACLK/README.md

-The codes and datasets of our paper "Feature-decorrelation Adaptive Contrastive Learning for Knowledge-aware Recommendation".
+The codes of our paper "Feature-decorrelation Adaptive Contrastive Learning for Knowledge-aware Recommendation".